Stockholm · Operators

 What gets rebuilt, in what order.

 • Rebuild the category anchor.
-One US category claim, one US outcome claim, one US peer set, written so the American enterprise buyer can place the firm inside twenty seconds, with conviction the home-market voice can still recognise.
+One US category claim, one US outcome claim, one US peer set, written so the American enterprise buyer can place GMA inside twenty seconds, with conviction the home-market voice can still recognise.
 Sustainability, design integrity, and consensus governance stay available, no longer carry the opening.

-• Rebuild the principal's US-facing register.
+• Rebuild the owner's US-facing register.
 LinkedIn, talks, podcast appearances, written cadence, IPO roadshow surface where applicable.
 A second voice for US conversations, in parallel with the Swedish voice that keeps running across the Nordic and European book.

 How engagements start